Speaking • Workshops • Operator-led AI

 She Built the Systems Before She Taught the Systems.

-Natasha is not a futurist giving trend commentary.
-She is a 14-year operator who implemented AI inside her own automotive recycling business because the operation needed better structure.
+Natasha is a 14-year operator who implemented AI inside her own automotive recycling business because the operation needed better structure, not a futurist giving trend commentary.

 What audiences leave with